FIVE MOST SURPRISING FINDS

 Top 5 Solutions That Are Already Working

 1. KIPP Public Charter Schools (United States).
-KIPP runs 270+ tuition-free public charter schools across 21 states.
-They serve the same low-income Black and Hispanic students as the district schools next door.
-The difference is in the outcomes.
-Mathematica Policy Research found KIPP students gained the equivalent of 11 extra months of learning in math over three years.
+Across 21 states KIPP runs 270+ tuition-free public charter schools.
+The schools enroll the same low-income Black and Hispanic students who attend neighboring district schools, yet the results diverge sharply.
+Mathematica Policy Research found KIPP students gained the equivalent of 11 extra months of math learning over three years.
 At KIPP NYC, 48% of graduates earned a college degree — compared to 11% for low-income peers nationally (Mathematica, 2015).

 2. Success Academy Charter Schools (New York City).
-Success Academy operates 49 schools across four boroughs, serving mostly Black and Hispanic students from low-income families.
-Their students rank among the highest-performing in math out of 700+ districts in New York State.
-Stanford CREDO found Success Academy students gained the equivalent of 136 extra days of learning in math.
-According to Success Academy, for nine straight years, 100% of their graduates were accepted to four-year colleges (NYSED, 2023; CREDO).
+Across four boroughs Success Academy runs 49 schools that serve mostly Black and Hispanic students from low-income families.
+In math its students rank among the highest performers out of more than 700 districts statewide.
+Stanford CREDO reported that Success Academy students gained the equivalent of 136 extra days of learning in math.
+For nine straight years 100% of the graduates have been accepted to four-year colleges, according to Success Academy (NYSED, 2023; CREDO).

 3. Harlem Children’s Zone (New York City).
-Geoffrey Canada built a cradle-to-career pipeline across 100+ blocks in Central Harlem.
-The Zone includes Baby College parenting workshops, Promise Academy charter schools, health programs, and a College Success Office.
-Nearly 100% of Promise Academy seniors are accepted to college.
-More than 1,800 scholars have graduated college.
+In Central Harlem Geoffrey Canada built a cradle-to-career pipeline across 100+ blocks that folded in Baby College parenting workshops, Promise Academy charter schools, health programs, and a College Success Office.
+Nearly 100% of Promise Academy seniors are accepted to college, and more than 1,800 scholars have already graduated college.
 Dobbie and Fryer found the program closed the Black-white achievement gap in math entirely within the Harlem Children’s Zone context (American Economic Journal, 2011).

 4. Escuela Nueva (Colombia).
-This student-centered model serves 20,000 rural schools across Colombia.
-Students use self-guided learning materials and peer collaboration in multigrade classrooms.
-Escuela Nueva helped rural Colombian students outperform urban peers on national assessments.
-Students scored 0.14 to 0.30 standard deviations higher on achievement tests (World Bank; Brookings, 2016).
+Serving 20,000 rural schools across Colombia, this student-centered model relies on self-guided learning materials along with peer collaboration in multigrade classrooms.
+Under Escuela Nueva, rural Colombian students outperformed urban peers on national assessments and scored 0.14 to 0.30 standard deviations higher on achievement tests (World Bank; Brookings, 2016).

 5. Bridge International Academies (Kenya, Nigeria, Uganda, India).
-Bridge runs low-cost private schools for families earning less than $2 per day.
-Teachers deliver standardized lessons through tablets, ensuring consistent quality across hundreds of schools.
+Bridge runs low-cost private schools for families earning less than $2 per day, where teachers deliver standardized lessons through tablets to ensure consistent quality across hundreds of schools.
 Nobel laureate Michael Kremer found Bridge students gained 0.53 standard deviations of additional learning over a school career.
 Pre-primary pupils gained 0.53 standard deviations, and Grade 1 pupils were more likely to read at grade level (J-PAL, 2022).
 Tuition runs about $72 per year.

 The Bottom Line